What is integrated pest management (IPM)?

 - In the garden, crop rotation replaces a crop that is susceptible to a serious pest with another crop that is not susceptible, on a rotating basis.

-Several practices physically keep insect pests from places where they’re
+Several practices physically keep insect pests from places where they’re not wanted.

 - Barriers, such as window screens will help exclude health and nuisance pests like flies mosqitoes, and aphids from buildings and greenhouses.